lbl-srg/modelica-buildings/userGuide/source/gettingStarted.rst

 Running the First Simulations
 -----------------------------

 To start using Modelica, run the example models of the `Buildings` library.
 Make variations in these examples by changing values of model parameters or by replacing existing component models by new ones.
-The example models can be found in the packages `Examples`.
+The example models can be found in the packages `Examples`, and detailed tutorials with step-by-step instructions for how to build system models can be found in the `Tutorial package <http://simulationresearch.lbl.gov/modelica/releases/latest/help/Buildings_Examples_Tutorial.html>`_.

-Typically, heat transfer models which can be found in `Buildings.HeatTransfer.*.Examples` are easier to understand than fluid flow models because;
+Note that heat transfer models, which can be found in `Buildings.HeatTransfer.*.Examples` are easier to understand than fluid flow models because;

 * handling fluid flow adds more complexity due to flow reversal (i.e., if the mass flow rate changes its direction),
 * fluid flow models may need to handle multiple species such as air and water vapor, as well as trace substances such as CO2, and